 During the second year in the program, student fellows put their leadership skills into action through community service internships.
 These provide extensive opportunities to practice their leadership in the community.
 Student fellows design their own internships, choosing from existing sites or a limitless variety of new possibilities.
 Through the community service internships, approximately 4,500 hours of community service are provided annually.

 Skill Builder!
 Workshops

 Student Fellows in the Student Leader Fellowship Program are expected to attend a minimum of 15 workshops during the two years they are in the program.
 Student Fellows can also attend other presentations or workshops that can count as a Skill Builder! credit (up to 5) by completing a write-up about them.
-If you are interested in presenting a Skill Builder! workshop, please complete and return this planning form.
+If you are interested in presenting a Skill Builder! workshop, please complete the Skill Builder!
+Planning Form.